theMcSam/brCTF-writeups/flawed/README.md

 ![conn reccv](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/nc-connection-received.png "a title")

 ## Post Exploitation
-As usual we need to stabilize out shell and the steps are as follows:<br>
+As usual we need to stabilize our shell and the steps are as follows:<br>
 #### Shell stabilization
 Execute on target
 1. Step 1: `python3 -c "import pty;pty.spawn('/bin/bash')"` <br>